Downtown Santa Ana: Fourth Street/Calle Cuatro

 The Rankin Building, 117W Fourth Street at Sycamore, is a historic building that was usually seen as a reminder of when the Downtown Santa Ana was a shopping center, with department stores such as Rankin's, Montgomery Ward (northeast corner of Main, demolished), J. C. Penney (northwest corner of Bush) and Buffums.
 Eventually, the area lost business to the new malls at Honer Plaza and Santa Ana Fashion Square when they opened in 1958, and later on, to South Coast Plaza.

-The East End is a cultural hub, with restaurants and the refurbished Yost Theater.
-The Frida Cinema is a two-screen theater converted to an art-house theater showcasing films.
-In February 2015, the Fourth Street Market opened an indoor food hall along the lines of Grand Central Market in Downtown Los Angeles.
+The East End includes the Yost Theater and the Frida Cinema, a two-screen art-house theater.
+In February 2015, the Fourth Street Market food hall opened in the area.
 Even further east, the Santa Ana Regional Transportation Center is located along Santiago Avenue in the Lacy neighborhood.

 Artists Village

-The Artists Village is an area composed of art galleries, studios, creative offices, design workshops, and several restaurants.
-It is located on Second Street at Broadway, in the center of Historic Downtown Santa Ana.
+The Artists Village consists of art galleries, studios, offices, and restaurants located on Second Street and Broadway.
 The village extends from First Street to Fourth Street, Bush Street to Birch, and surrounding the Second Street Mall between Broadway and Sycamore Street.

 It was originally proposed in the mid-1980s.
-In collaboration between the Santa Ana City Council, community activist Don Cribb and Cal State Fullerton’s Gallery Director Mike McGee, a plan for the Grand Central Art Center was conceived in 1994.
+The plan for the Grand Central Art Center was developed in 1994 and led to the designation of a ten-block area as the Artists Village.
 A designated ten-square block would become the Artists Village.
 In the early 2000s, several developments came to the downtown including Main Street Studio Lofts, East Village, and Artists Village lofts.
 The Artists Village has restaurants, shops and art institutions, including Cal State Fullerton Grand Central Art Center and the Orange County Center for Contemporary Art.